YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 * **gtmcshrc**: sets up a default YottaDB environment for C-shell compatible shells.
 It sets up default values for ydb_dist, ydb_gbldir, ydb_chset and ydb_routines.
 It also creates aliases so you can execute YottaDB and its utilities without typing the full path.

-* **gtmbase**: detects the shell type and adds ydb_env_set to .profile or gtmchsrc to .cshrc so the shell automatically sources ydb_env_set or gtmschrc on a subsequent login operation.
-YottaDB does not recommend using gtmbase as is - use it as an example for you to develop a suitable script for your systems.
-It is not as actively maintained as the ydb_env_set script.
+* **gtmbase**: detects the shell type and adds :code:`ydb_env_set` to :code:`.profile` or :code:`gtmcshrc` to :code:`.cshrc` so the shell automatically sources :code:`ydb_env_set` or :code:`gtmcshrc` on a subsequent login operation.
+YottaDB does not recommend using :code:`gtmbase` as is - use it as an example for you to develop a suitable script for your systems. :code:`gtmbase` is deprecated, and not actively maintained or tested.

 * **ydb** (gtm): starts YottaDB in direct mode on POSIX shells.
 The ydb script sources ydb_env_set.
 It also deletes prior generation journal and temporary files older than the number of days specified by the environment variable gtm_retention.
 It attempts to automatically recover the database when it runs and as such is suitable for "out of the box" usage of YottaDB.
 Although it will work for large multi-user environments, you may want to modify or replace it with more efficient scripting.